Pandan Reservoir MRT station: History

 On 9 May 2018, LTA announced that Pandan Reservoir station would be part of the proposed Jurong Region Line (JRL).
 The station will be constructed as part of Phase 2, JRL (East), consisting of 7 stations between Tengah and Pandan Reservoir, and is expected to be completed in 2028.

 Contract J109 for the design and construction of Pandan Reservoir station and associated viaducts was awarded to Daewoo Engineering & Construction Co.
 Pte Ltd - Yongnam Engineering and Construction Pte Ltd Joint Venture at a sum of S$320.4 million in July 2020.
 Construction is expected to start in 2020.
 Contract J109 also includes the design and construction of the Jurong Town Hall and Toh Guan stations and the 3.6 km associated viaducts.

 Initially expected to open in 2027, the restrictions on the construction due to the COVID-19 pandemic has led to delays in the JRL line completion, and the date was pushed to 2028.

 Location

 The station complex will be situated along Jurong Town Hall Road, next to the junction with Pandan Gardens and Teban Gardens Road.
 It is located in the Jurong East planning area in the Teban Gardens subzone, opposite of Commonwealth Secondary School.

-Access to the station will be via 5 exits on each side of Jurong Town Hall Road.
+Access to the station will be via 5 exits total, located on either side of Jurong Town Hall Road.